-- The summary IQ level number is the highest for which all checks of that level are passed. - "M", "S", and/or "G" designators are appended to the summary IQ score if the models have been measurement and/or simulation correlated, or if the file contains golden waveforms, respectively. - "X" is appended to the summary IQ score if any check in the file can not be passed without exception. - OPTIONAL checks have no effect on the summary IQ score.
+- The summary IQ level number is the highest for which all checks of that level are passed. - "M", "S", and/or "G" designators are appended to the summary IQ score if a reasonable set of models have been measurement and/or simulation correlated, or if the file contains golden waveforms, respectively. - "X" is appended to the summary IQ score if any check in the file can not be passed without exception. - OPTIONAL checks have no effect on the summary IQ score.

-The summary IQ score must be posted in the IBIS file either as a comment line or in the [Notes] section.
+The summary IQ score must be posted in the IBIS file.
+This should appear in the [Notes] section, but comment lines are acceptable.
 Any exceptions must also be explained in the IBIS file.
 An example IQ summary in an IBIS file might look like this:

-| IQ Score: IQ3SX
+|IQ Score: IQ3SX